for Veterans and the Public

 - Be careful of treatments that claim to be "miracle cures"--ones that claim to cure HIV/AIDS.
 There are people out there who may try to trick you into buying an expensive product that doesn't work.
 Always do your research and ask your VA doctor for help.

 - Complementary therapies are not substitutes for the treatment and drugs you receive from your VA doctor.
-Never stop taking your anti-HIV drugs just because you've started another therapy.
+Never stop taking your anti-HIV drugs just because you've started an alternative therapy.

 - The federal government is funding studies of how well some alternative therapies work to treat disease, so keep your eyes open for news about these studies.